-- 1.3.1) Sufficient shelter must be provided so that all hogs can lie down at the same time without being on top of each other while being protected from snow, rain or sun. - 1.3.2) New buildings shall be constructed with windows, white translucent skylights, or openings that allow daylight into the building allowing the animals indoors to experience natural light patterns.
+- 1.3.1) Sufficient shelter must be provided so that all hogs can lie down at the same time without being on top of each other while being protected from snow, rain or sun. - 1.3.2) New buildings shall be constructed with windows, white translucent skylights, or openings on multiple sides that allow daylight into the building allowing the animals indoors to experience natural light patterns.
 As a guideline on this matter, the natural light available shall be such that a human can read a newspaper in the central part of the pig's living area. - 1.3.3) Air quality, including ammonia levels inside buildings, must at all times enable animals to breathe comfortably.
 It must not pose a risk of injury or health problems in animals or their caretakers.
 Ammonia levels are to be tested and have a measured result of no greater than 25ppm.
-Levels below 10ppm are the goal. - 1.3.4) Facilities with totally slatted or perforated flooring without bedding are prohibited.
-Each animal's square footage requirements must be met on solid flooring.
+Levels below 10ppm are the goal.
+Daily sniff tests must be recorded and available for review by field agent/ auditor.